suzhenye/polykube/README.md

 1. Build a Dockerfile for building the solution and dropping the docker container outputs.
 2. Chronos (by implication Mesos?)

+## Status

+- Everything in the README works.
+- The app works, but it doesn't query kubernetes correctly right now.
+- There are a number of TODOs.
+- k_daemon.sh is annoying.

 ## Running

 Run a local docker regsitry in docker